replicate/keepsake/web/docs/tutorial.md

 Notice there are two highlighted lines that call Replicate.
 They don't affect the behavior of the training – they just save data in Replicate to keep track of what is going on.

 The first is `replicate.init()`.
-This creates an **experiment**, which represents the training run.
-This is called once at the start so you can pass your hyperparameters.
+This creates an **experiment**, which represents a run of your training script.
+The experiment records the hyperparameters you pass to it and makes a copy of your code.

 The second is `experiment.commit()`.
-This creates a **commit** within the experiment, which saves the filesystem at that point and any metrics you pass to the function.
+This creates a **commit** within the experiment.
+The commit saves the metrics at that point, and makes a copy of the weights and any other artifacts.

-**Each commit is a complete snapshot of the filesystem at that point.** All your code, weights, Tensorboard logs, and so on are all saved.
-This means once you've found that precise checkpoint that produces the best results, you can get back to that point.

 **Each experiment contains multiple commits.** You typically save your model periodically during training, because the best result isn't necessarily the most recent one.
 You commit to Replicate just after you save your model, so it can keep track of these versions for you.